 This Month’s Seasonal Food Ideas

-Plus helpful videos… how to fillet a whole haddock and how to pluck a partridge the easy way which might come in handy if you fancy this month’s game or fish recipes… and keep on trend with vegan celeriac soup and vegetarian chestnut “meatballs” recipes
+Plus helpful videos… how to fillet cod and how to butcher a partridge which might come in handy if you fancy this month’s game or fish recipes…

 So you want to run your own pub or micropub?
 Then read on…